02/05/2015 dans Non classé @pt-br

-The logistics industry in China is growing rapidly as the Chinese economy is booming.
-The further development of the manufacturing industries, booming e-commerce, and the improvement of infrastructure, drive the growth of the Chinese logistics industry.
-The growth of the logistics industry still remains robust with a year-on-year growth of 9.8% in 2012.
+The logistics industry in China grows rapidly as the economy of the country is booming.
+The development of the manufacturing industries, booming of the e-commerce, and the improvement of infrastructure drive the growth of the logistics industry in China and the growth of logistics in China still remains robust with a year-on-year growth at 9.8% in 2012.

 Table 1: The total logistics of value of China in 2011 and 2012

-The logistics market in China, however, remains in the early stage of development with fierce competition and great fragmentation, especially with respect to road transportation.
-Thousands of companies are competing in the market with the top 20 road transportation players only accounting for 2% of the market share.
+The logistics market in China, however, remains in the early stage of development with fierce competition and great fragmentation, especially in the road transportation.
+Thousands of companies are competing in the market with the top 20 road transportation players only accounted for the 2% of the market share.

-Manufacturing industries contribute an important role in the logistics industry, as industrial products account for 90% (Table 1) of the logistic value.
-As the manpower and operating costs in China are increasing, more companies tend to relocate their manufacturing facilities to either inland or further northern and western parts of China.
-Some are even moving to other South East Asian countries which have lower levels of both manpower and operating costs.
-The logistics network coverage is expected to shift accordingly with the trend of moving of the manufacturing factories to other areas either within different parts of China or to other countries.
+Manufacturing industries contribute an important role in the logistic industry as industrial products account for 90% (Table 1) of the logistic value.
+As the manpower and operating cost in China is increasing, more companies tend to relocate their manufacturing facilities to inland or further northern and western part of China or even to other South East Asia countries which has lower manpower and operating cost.
+The network coverage is expected to shift accordingly with the trend of moving of the manufacturing factories to other areas either within China or other countries.

 The cost of logistics including transportation, warehousing and goods management in China is relatively high.
-The logistics costs in China are represented as 18% of GDP, this is higher than most developed countries, with typically only 10% of GDP consisting of logistics costs.
-There are a number of reasons that lead to the higher costs, for example, operational inefficiencies, high toll fees and taxes.
+The logistics cost of China is 18% of GDP, higher than most developed countries with typically below 10% of GDP.
+There are number of reasons that lead to the high in value, for example, operational inefficiency, high toll fees and taxes.

-Among the total logistics costs, transportation costs contribute the largest proportion, making up over 50% of the total costs (Figure 2).
-High toll fees along with double taxation are strategies often used by the provincial or city goverments to recover the investment of their infrastructure projects.
-Thse toll fees and taxes can account for up to between 30% and 40% of the transport cost for logistics companies.
+Among the total logistics cost, transportation costs contribute the largest proportion, over 50%, of the cost (Figure 2).
+High toll fees and multiple collection of tax were imposed by the provincial or city governments to recover the investment of these infrastructure.
+The toll fees and taxes can account for up to between 30% and 40% of their transport cost for logistics companies.

 Figure 2: Total logistics and compositions, 2008 – 2012